-- Couldn't parse Python file XXX (couldnt-parse) During reporting, a file was thought to be Python, but it couldn't be parsed as Python. - Trace function changed, data is likely wrong: XXX (trace-changed) Coverage measurement depends on a Python setting called the trace function.
+Couldn't parse Python file XXX (couldnt-parse)

+During reporting, a file was thought to be Python, but it couldn't be parsed as Python.

+Trace function changed, data is likely wrong: XXX (trace-changed)

+Coverage measurement depends on a Python setting called the trace function.
 Other Python code in your product might change that function, which will disrupt coverage.py's measurement.
 This warning indicates that has happened.
-The XXX in the message is the new trace function value, which might provide a clue to the cause. - Module XXX has no Python source (module-not-python) You asked coverage.py to measure module XXX, but once it was imported, it turned out not to have a corresponding .py file.
-Without a .py file, coverage.py can't report on missing lines. - Module XXX was never imported (module-not-imported) You asked coverage.py to measure module XXX, but it was never imported by your program. - No data was collected (no-data-collected) Coverage.py ran your program, but didn't measure any lines as executed.
-This could be because you asked to measure only modules that never ran, or for other reasons. - Module XXX was previously imported, but not measured (module-not-measured)
+The XXX in the message is the new trace function value, which might provide a clue to the cause.

+Module XXX has no Python source (module-not-python)

+You asked coverage.py to measure module XXX, but once it was imported, it turned out not to have a corresponding .py file.
+Without a .py file, coverage.py can't report on missing lines.

+Module XXX was never imported (module-not-imported)

+You asked coverage.py to measure module XXX, but it was never imported by your program.

+No data was collected (no-data-collected)

+Coverage.py ran your program, but didn't measure any lines as executed.
+This could be because you asked to measure only modules that never ran, or for other reasons.

+To debug this problem, try using run --debug=trace to see the tracing decision made for each file.

+Module XXX was previously imported, but not measured (module-not-measured)